 Our tears often have enough lipid, but actually lacks in body.
 Our tears lack in moisture.
 This is often due to reduced innervation and function of our tear glands.
-This is often associated with more systemic health issues arising from inflammatory diseases such as rheumatoid arthritis and Sjogren’s disease or medications and sometimes radiation causing reduced tear gland function and production.
+This is associated with more systemic health issues arising from inflammatory diseases such as rheumatoid arthritis and Sjogren’s disease or a side effect of medications or radiation causing reduced tear gland function and production.

 Blepharitis Causing Secondary Dry Eyes

 Blepharitis is an infection of the eyelids and lashes by common bacteria such as staphylococcus and streptococcus which can cause us to have common colds.
-These bacteria like to infest our eyelids and lid margins - a site which is rich in meibomian oils and oil glands that usually give rise to our lipid layers in our tear films.
+These bacteria like to infest our eyelids and lid margins - a site which is rich in meibomian oils and oil glands that usually produce our lipid layers in our tear films.

-These little bugs are particularly hard to get rid of and triggers a cascade of events that eventually leads to dry eyes.
+These little micro-organisms are particularly difficult to get rid of and triggers a cascade of events that eventually leads to inflammation of the eyelids and conjunctiva and eventually causing dry eyes.

-Typical visible signs that we may be infected with blepharitis includes crustiness along the eyelashes, or redness along the lid margins.
+Typical visible signs that we may be infected with blepharitis includes crustiness along the eyelashes which is more pronounced upon waking, and/or redness along the lid margins.

 So what is the treatment that you can offer for dry eyes?